SchulzLab/Aeron/README.md

 ## Running
 ### Graph building
-To generate a graph file from a reference sequence, run the following command from the GraphBuilder folder:
+To generate a graph file from a reference sequence, run the following command from the AeronScripts folder:
 ```
 	python GraphBuilder -e Path_to_the_genome_sequence -g Path_to_the_gtf_file -o Output_File
 ```